 She found interesting differences between the genders.
 Men exhibit aggressive betting patterns across all categories.
 In contrast, women bet less aggressively overall.
 This result goes in accordance with robust evidence in the existing literature that categorizes risk-taking as an attribute of the masculine psychology.
 But the key contribution of Liu's research lies one level deeper.
 It turns out that women were found to be more risk averse when they were betting on 'male' categories, in which they are societally expected to underperform, than on the 'female' categories, where they were expected to do well.
 In other words, when dealing with a more masculine context, women tended to 'play it safe'.

-Women are more likely to take risks when they're dealing with
+Women are more likely to take risks when they're dealing with more feminine contexts, regardless of ability |

 The Jeopardy! study is only one of the four studies that Liu presented to show how context can influence women's attitudes towards risk.
 She is building on previous research that identified increased risk-taking by men in physical tasks or financial decision making, but found no gender difference in risk attitudes in contexts such as prosocial heroism, as exhibited by some Holocaust survivors or even kidney donors, where women were just as likely to risk their lives or their health to save somebody else.
 Liu studied whether the gender content of certain contexts would be useful to predict women's attitudes towards risk.
 In one of the studies, she looked at women's decisions regarding a travel destination.
 When deciding on a destination for a professional conference, a male setting, women were much more likely to go with the safer option; in contrast when they were making a decision about a vacation destination, a more female stereotypical task, they tended to opt for the risky option.
 She reported similar findings for the other two studies.
 Women were more likely to choose risky options when making shopping decisions and less when making investment decisions, and the same happened with product choices.